one10/chrome-auto-loop/README.txt

 * doesn't do multiple tabs/concurrent requests (yet)
 * doesn't interact with the actual page very much - could use a content script
 * auto-dsable cache
+* does not yet re-load the input files, even if the filetype was changed in options

 ================
 Files